FightPandemics/FightPandemics/README.md

         -  You can also get exact CSS values on Figma
     - No use of `.css` or `.scss` files, please style with styled-components instead
     - Limit the use of inline styling
+    - Limit the use of `px` values, currently the root font size is 62.5%, `1rem = 10px`
     - No Redux, as the project grow, we will likely use React's Context API
     - No use of other libraries like Material UI